It's a Ukrainian Mushroom Soup. After you take the first sip of it, you'll instantly feel cozy and warm. Classic autumn soup with a ton of flavor.

 This easy mushroom soup is made with the ingredients available in most grocery stores.

-It includes simple veggies like onion, carrot, potatoes and mushrooms as well as a little thyme for an additional aroma, vegetable broth and a splash of half and half for creaminess.
+It includes simple veggies like onion, carrot, potatoes (check out these best vegan potato recipes), and mushrooms as well as a little thyme for an additional aroma, vegetable broth, and a splash of half and half for creaminess.

 What kind of mushrooms should I choose?

 If you can get your hands on fresh or dry Porcini, Shiitake, or Oyster mushrooms, that would be amazing.

 They have a rich woodsy flavor and taste amazing in all kinds of Mushroom Soups.

 Portobello or Crimini Mushrooms will work as well.
 They are affordable and taste just as delicious as Shiitake.
 Just try my Portobello Mushroom Bolognese and you'll see what I mean.
 So much flavor in a such simple dish.